jasonkylelol/graphrag-chinese/README.md

 # graphrag-chinese

-microsoft graphrag for **Chinese**🇨🇳🇨🇳🇨🇳 using local serving llm and embedding which has openai compatible api
+microsoft graphrag for **Chinese**🇨🇳🇨🇳🇨🇳 using local serving llm and embedding which has OpenAI compatible api

 Forked from [microsoft/graphrag](https://github.com/microsoft/graphrag), current using version is **v0.3.3**